mc-carlessi/mysql-enterprise-security/security-user/security-user.md

 ## Introduction

 Users management
 Objective: explore user creation and privileges on a Server

 *This lab walks you through creating some users which will be used to Audit.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will  do the followings:

 - Connect to mysql-enterprise
 - Create appuser

 ### Prerequisites

 This lab assumes you have:

-* An Oracle account
-* All previous labs successfully completed
+- All previous labs successfully completed

-* Lab standard
+- Lab standard

     - ![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell> the command must be executed in the Operating System shell
     - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql> the command must be executed in a client like MySQL, MySQL Workbench
     - ![#ff9933](https://via.placeholder.com/15/ff9933/000000?text=+) mysqlsh> the command must be executed in MySQL shell

 **Notes:**

 - Open a notepad file and  your linux Private IP on student###-serverA

 - serverA  PRIVATE ip: (client_ip)